by Jonas E. Alexis and Vladislav Krasnov

 An Open Letter to Barack Obama

-Written by Vladislav Krasnov on behalf of Russia & America Goodwill Association
+Written by Vladislav Krasnov on behalf of the Russia & America Goodwill Association

 Dear Mr. President:

 As your presidential duties will soon expire, I want you to make sure your Nobel Peace Prize is deserved: Please instruct your officials to return to the path of negotiations with Russia, be it the Syrian crisis, the lapse of the plutonium nuclear arms control deal or Ukraine.